 Goodwin says of their debut track from the upcoming album: “This song was written during a period of chronic pain and ill health.
 Whilst not explicit, it deals with the precarious nature of our health and the associated anxiety, hope and despair.”

 Now with the endless possibilities of album number three stretched out in front of them, a handful of European shows announced in April and the promise of further touring later in the year, it seems that 2019 might well be The Slow Show’s year.

 Dynamic arrangements with northern colliery brass touches with a nod to Americana, Indie-Rock.
-Wilco, Okkervil River, The National, Cherry Ghost, Ryan Adams, Antlers, The Band, Dead Can Dance, Tom Waits, T Bone Burnett
+Wilco, Okkervil River, The National, Cherry Ghost, Antlers, The Band, Dead Can Dance, Tom Waits, T Bone Burnett